adevinta/zoe/docs/basics/produce.md

 2020-03-06 09:28:03 INFO KafkaProducer: [Producer clientId=producer-1] Closing the Kafka producer with timeoutMillis = 9223372036854775807 ms.
 ```

-Zoe expects a json array as input from stdin and writes the array's elements one by one into the target topic : the `input` topic in this case.
-Remember that `input` is the alias given to the `input-topic` in zoe's configuration in the [previous section](../prepare/#configuring-zoe).
+Zoe expects a valid json array as input from stdin.
+It iterates over the elements and writes them one by one to the target topic: the topic aliased `input` in this case.
+Remember that the alias `input` was given to the `input-topic` in zoe's configuration in the [previous section](../prepare/#configuring-zoe).

-We can check the data we have just written by using the following command (we will learn more about the `consume` command in the next section) :
+Now, we can check the data we have just written by using the `consume` command (we will learn more about the `consume` command in the next section) :

 ```bash tab="input"
 zoe -v --cluster local topics consume input -n 1